PavelStsefanovich/LayoutFreezer/README.md

 # LayoutFreezer

 LayoutFreezer is a system tray app that allows users to save coordinates for opened windows for each display configuration (that is number of displays, their sizes, orientation and location relative to each other).
-These coordinates can be used at a later time to restore desired window layout after any change, like moving/resizing opened applications or connecting/disconnecting of external monitors.
+These coordinates can be used at a later time to restore desired window layout after any change, like moving/resizing opened applications or connecting/disconnecting external monitors.

 After starting LF for the first time, a user will need to position opened windows into desired layout and run 'Freeze Layout' command, which will save current display configuration and any opened windows configurations into the database.
 Users can add new apps window configurations into the database later by running 'Freeze Layout' again.
 Users can also save apps layouts for each display configurations they work with (for example, you can have one external monitor at home and three-monitor docking station at work; or work in rotation with monitors in landscape and portrait orientation).